 Although often, you’ll need to use a tripod, especially as this lens doesn’t have image stabilization because the lens has a wide maximum aperture of F2.

-It can also double up as an excellent portrait lens, useful for getting a very blurry background in your pictures.
+It can also double up as an excellent portrait lens, helpful in getting a very blurry background in your pictures.

-F2 also lets in a lot of light, so it could also be useful for nighttime or indoor photography.
+F2 also lets in a lot of light, so it could also be helpful for nighttime or indoor photography.

 Canon makes similar 60-millimeter F2.8 macro lenses, but that can only let in half the light.

 The F2 maximum aperture on the device is seriously nice, and together with the lens’s macro capability, this becomes an excellent alternative to canons.

 The lens’s build quality, it’s not a small lens, but it’s nice and light.
 Generally, it feels a bit cheap and plasticky.

 The most important thing about the lens is that excellent large manual focusing unusually for the Tamron lens of its age.

 This has full-time manual focusing, so you can safely turn that focus when at any time.

 The front element of the lens does not turn or extend, which is very good to see.